4renginy/4renginy-Module7-Pewlett-Hackard-Analysis/README.md

 ![](https://github.com/4renginy/Module7-Pewlett-Hackard-Analysis/blob/main/eligibility_count_by_dept.PNG)

 <br>
-In order to keep up with huge flood of retirments we will not have enough mentors for the newcomers.
-We will need to create some programs in place to make sure newcomers are successful.
+ We will not have enough mentors for the newcomers.
+We will need to put some programs in place to make sure newcomers are successful.

 If you follow the link you will be able to reach ![full_list_for_retirees](https://github.com/4renginy/Module7-Pewlett-Hackard-Analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard%20Analysis%20Folder/Data/Ret_full_data.csv)